Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Below are some general principles to follow when ordering Musculoskeletal (MSK) imaging studies:
+Below are some general principles to follow when ordering musculoskeletal imaging studies:

-- Obtaining plain films initially are helpful to evaluate pain, even if internal derangement is suspected.
+- Obtaining plain films initially is helpful to evaluate pain, even if internal derangement is suspected.

 - MRI for soft tissues, internal derangement, occult fracture, bone marrow.

 - MRI arthrogram to rule out labrum tear in the hip or shoulder and to evaluate triangular fibrocartilage complex (TFCC), scapholunate ligament or lunatotriquetral ligament in the wrist.